 - If the maxLayersMIMO-r10 is configured for the DL cell, the maximum number of layers for subframe operation is determined according to maxLayersMIMO-r10 for the DL cell.

-- If the UE is configured with ShortTTI-Length and if the higher layer parameter maxLayersMIMO-sTTI-r15 is configured for the DL cell, the maximum number of layers for slot/subslot operation is determined according to maxLayersMIMO-sTTI-r15 for the DL cell.
+- If the UE is configured with ShortTTI and if the higher layer parameter maxLayersMIMO-sTTI-r15 is configured for the DL cell, the maximum number of layers for slot/subslot operation is determined according to maxLayersMIMO-sTTI-r15 for the DL cell.